-- Set up AAD Connect with writeback for hybrid Exchange Server environments
+- Set up Azure AD Connect with writeback for hybrid Exchange deployments

-- Configure, deploy, and administer Office/Microsoft 365 workloads
+- Set up, install, and administer Office/Microsoft 365 workloads

 - Deal with DNS and certificate issues

-- Provide mobile computing support by offering iOS integration and Google Android smartphone integration services
+- Provide mobile computing support by providing Apple iPhone and iPad integration and Google Android phone and tablet management

-- Deploy management tools including Teams Admin Center, Azure Active Directory Admin Center, and Microsoft 365 Security and Compliance Center
+- Deploy management utilities such as Microsoft Teams Admin Center, Azure AD Admin Center, and Microsoft 365 Security and Compliance Center

 - Deliver ongoing consulting, programming, and debugging services